birdydigital/postme-docs/docs/getting-started.rst

 * Save

 As you are the first user to have created this enterprise account.
 You are the default contact for this company.
+Then we create a CCO contract that is timestamped in Postchain.
+The checkbox indicating that the user is a corporate officer must be validated.

 Create a new application